 Part B is your outpatient medical insurance, covering outpatient services, preventative care, durable medical equipment, and other medical services.

 Medicare Part D is a voluntary prescription drug program, while Medicare Part C is an alternative to Original Medicare.
-Private insurance companies offer Medicare Advantage plans and typically provide additional benefits beyond those found in Original Medicare.
+Private insurance companies offer Medicare Advantage plans and typically provide additional benefits beyond those in Original Medicare.

 In addition, there are Medicare Supplement insurance plans, also called Medigap insurance, to help cover costs left by Original Medicare.
 Medicare also provides preventive care services, such as wellness visits and screenings, for those aged 65 and over.